ram19890/premnathenterprises.com/docs/gentoo.md

 	wget "stage-3_tarball.iso" from gentoo download page
 	tar xpvf stage3-*.tar.xz --xattrs-include='*.*' --numeric-owner

-Setup CFLAGS and CXXFLAGS
+### **Setup CFLAGS and CXXFLAGS**

 	nano -w /mnt/gentoo/etc/portage/make.conf

-This is only for the Haswell architecture only, kindly refer to Handbook for your specific flag setup!
+This is only for the Haswell architecture, kindly refer to Handbook for your specific flag setup!

 	 # These settings were set by the catalyst build script that automatically
 	 # built this stage.